 It is hard to imagine another sport with as much variety of movement as rock climbing.
 From basic maneuvers like laybacks, and stems to the esoteric inventions of inverted offwidth specialists, different routes can drive us to contort our bodies into all sorts of shapes.
 A good climbing backpack should be able to accommodate these movements (or at least be haulable when things get a little too "Cirque Du Soliel").

-Differentiation came from the tapered designs of the Patagonia Linked and The North Face Route Rocket that more closely match a body's shape (wider at the shoulders, narrower toward the hips).
+Differentiation came from the tapered designs of The North Face Route Rocket and BD Rock Blitz that more closely matched a body's shape (wider at the shoulders, narrower toward the hips).
 We preferred this design to the basic rectangular shape of the Bullet, Flash, and Petzl Bug.